 THESE TERMS MAY BE AMENDED BY VIRTUWORKS FROM TIME TO TIME WITHOUT NOTICE TO YOU.
 YOU CAN REVIEW THE MOST CURRENT VERSION OF THESE TERMS AND CONDITIONS AT ANY TIME AT THIS LOCATION.

-WHEREFORE, Vendor is in the business of providing Services (as defined below) and Customer wishes to retain Vendor for some or all of its Services;
+WHEREFORE, Vendor is in the business of providing Services (as defined below) and, at the request of Customer, may, from time to time, sell Products (as defined below), and Customer wishes to retain Vendor for some or all of its Services or to purchase Products;

-WHEREFORE, in performing the Services, Vendor will use reasonable efforts to timely provide the resources required pursuant to the terms of this Agreement;
+WHEREFORE, in performing the Services or selling Products, Vendor will use reasonable efforts to timely provide the resources required pursuant to the terms of this Agreement;

 THEREFORE, in consideration of the commitments set forth below, the adequacy of which consideration the Parties hereby acknowledge, the Parties agree as follows.